 Myth – CPP will pay for my whole retirement.

-Reality – Right now, CPP pays up to about one-quarter of an average worker’s salary – and in coming years, that will increase to one-third.
+Reality – Depending on how much you contribute, CPP can pay up to about one-quarter of an average worker’s salary.
+In coming years, that will increase to one-third.
 In 2016, federal and provincial governments decided to enhance the CPP to create a stronger foundation for Canadians’ retirements.
 As the investment manager of the CPP Fund, CPP Investments is responsible for prudently investing the additional contribution amounts arising from the enhancement to the CPP.
 Other government pension sources include Old Age Security and Guaranteed Income Supplement.
 Personal savings, including Registered Retirement Savings Plans and Tax Free Savings Accounts, as well as workplace pensions, are the other most common sources of retirement income.

 Here at CPP Investments, we’re proud of the work we do, every day, to help ensure the CPP will be there for you when you retire – and for your children, and their children.